BJP-led Centre neglected Meghalaya, NE: Mamata | Politics

 Banerjee, addressing a TMC workers' convention here, said her party wants to assist the people of Meghalaya to ensure that the state is ruled by sons of the soil.

 "The central government has totally neglected Meghalaya as well as other northestern states.
-We will ensure that we bring change and the hill state prospers," she said.
+We will ensure that we bring change and the hill state prospers...
+Let us walk together on path of progress; why divide people based on caste and religion?" she said.

 Banerjee also promised a financial inclusion scheme under which a direct transfer of Rs 1,000 per month will be made to woman in every household of Meghalaya.